-I’m grateful to tell you that I provide confidential, individual therapy and counseling at NO COST to you.
-Your sessions are paid for by tribal casinos, local card clubs, state lottery, and other gambling establishments, giving you the opportunity to get something back after all the time and hard-earned money you've given to them.
+I’m grateful to tell you that I provide confidential, individual therapy at NO COST to you.
+Your sessions are funded by tribal casinos, local card clubs, CA lottery, and other gambling establishments, giving you the opportunity to get something meaningful back after all the time and hard-earned money you've given to them.
 UCLA Gambling Studies Program has authorized me to provide treatment, beginning with a block of eight sessions.
-We will complete a thorough history of your gambling and begin to silence the mental obsession and extinguish the fever that drives your compulsion to gamble.
+We will complete a thorough history of your gambling and begin to silence the mental obsession and fever that drives your compulsion to gamble.

-Although I've extensively researched and studied gambling disorder, this is not just theoretical or something that I’ve learned from a book.
-I have been in recovery from gambling addiction for over eighteen years, and deeply understand the torment and destruction people experience as a result of compulsive gambling.
+Although I've extensively researched and studied gambling disorder, this is not just something that I’ve learned from a book.
+I have been in recovery from gambling addiction for over nineteen years, and deeply understand the torment and destruction that people experience as a result of compulsive gambling.
 This is my passion, and I am committed to helping others discover the excitement and fulfillment of life without gambling, through strong clinical knowledge, skill, and personal experience.

-Gambling is based on random reward, which is an extremely powerful psychological phenomenon.
+Gambling is based on random reward, which is extremely seductive.
 Recovery will require patience, which is difficult for compulsive gamblers, as they constantly seek instant gratification and the big win.
 We will work on managing gambling triggers including boredom, restlessness, and lack of excitement, and learn to cope with discomfort in healthy ways.
 As a recovering compulsive gambler, I get it, and I understand you.
 I have experienced everything that you are going through and understand what works, and just as importantly, what doesn’t.
-You can speak to me candidly, and without having to explain yourself.
-I understand what it's like not being able to quit no matter how much you win.
+You can speak to me candidly and without having to explain yourself.
+I understand how difficult it is to accept the losses, and the inability to walk away no matter how much you win.
 Extensive clinical skill is important, but trusting and connecting with someone who truly knows how you feel is essential in recovering from the madness of gambling addiction.

 Like alcohol and drug addiction, compulsive gamblers build tolerance over time and require ever-increasing amounts of money and risk in order to get high.
-It doesn’t matter if they’re in it for the adrenaline, the action, or to escape reality; they will always need more: more time, energy, and money.
-Because they need increasing amounts of money to support their addiction, compulsive gamblers often turn to desperate and illegal acts to stay in action, which lead to the destruction of careers, homes, personal finances, and family relationships, and ultimately lead to feelings of extreme hopelessness and despair.
+It doesn’t matter if they’re in it for the adrenaline, the action, to chase the money they lost, or to escape reality; they will always need more: more time, energy, and money.
+Because they need increasing amounts of money to support their addiction, compulsive gamblers often act in desperation to stay in action, which leads to the destruction of careers, homes, personal finances, and family relationships, and ultimately leads to feelings of extreme hopelessness and despair.
 It's time to rediscover hope and experience peace in your life, and I look forward to working together to make it happen.

 Family Members and Loved Ones Affected by Gambling Addiction